 Cambodia… Where to start?
 It’s one of my favorite travel destinations.
-A country with a terrible history.
-Cambodia might be a corrupted and poor country, but it’s a home to some of the friendliest people on our planet.
+Cambodia might be a corrupted and poor country, but it’s home to some of the friendliest people on our planet.
 More than 1.3 million people come to Cambodia to visit the incredible Angkor Wat but many of them aren’t aware of the hidden beauty that lies in this country.
 Cambodia has so much more to offer than just Angkor Wat and Phnom Penh.
 I managed to cover most of these places and decided to write this article to show you the best way to discover Cambodia in two weeks.
-Alternatively, you might want to check this guide if you’re planning to travel to Cambodia with kids for some useful tips.
-Cambodia in two weeks

 Day 1: Arriving in Phnom Penh

 The capital of Cambodia is one of the most unique capitals in Southeast Asia.
 Or as I like to call it: ‘The city of million mopeds and $3 hostels’.
-Phnom Penh today is a charming city filled with authentic streets, intriguing markets, exotic street food, and a charming bay.
-When you visit Cambodia, you don’t have to exchange your currency, as the USD is as widely accepted as the local Riel.
-You should stay near Sisowath Quay, more commonly known as Riverside.
+Phnom Penh today is a charming city filled with authentic streets, intriguing markets, exotic street food, and a charming riverfront.
+If you’re looking for a great place to stay in Phnom Penh, consider Sisowath Quay, more commonly known as Riverside.
 Most of the tourist attractions here are within walking distance, with a lot of hostels and hotels from which you can choose.
-There are also a lot of bars and nightclubs and cheap restaurants.
+There are also a lot of bars and nightclubs, as well as cheap restaurants.

 Day 2: Explore the surrounding and the Killing Fields

-After coming back to the city, you can cover the sights you missed the first day.
-A must see places are: the Royal Palace, the Central Market, and an array of Buddhist temples.
+After coming back to the city, you can cover the sights you missed during the first day.
+A few must-see places are the Royal Palace, the Central Market, the Independence Monument, and an array of fascinating Buddhist temples.
 I’m not a big fan of museums but the Tuol Sleng Genocide Museum is a must.
 However, don’t go there if you have a weak stomach.
-Like I mentioned, some really awful things happened to Cambodia and its people in the last century.
+As I mentioned, some really awful things happened to Cambodia and its people during the course of the 20th century.
 To round up the day, don’t miss the chance to have dinner at one of the restaurants next to the river.
 The sunset view along the Mekong is breathtaking.

 Day 3: Head to Banlung